Athletics at the 2011 Pan American Games – Women's 1500 metres

-The women's 1500 metres competition of the athletics events at the 2011 Pan American Games took place on the 27th October at the Telmex Athletics Stadium.
+The women's 1500 metres competition of the athletics events at the 2011 Pan American Games took place on 27 October at the Telmex Athletics Stadium.
 The defending Pan American Games champion, Juliana Paula dos Santos of Brazil, did not compete.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows:

 Qualification

 Each National Olympic Committee (NOC) was able to enter one athlete regardless if they had met the qualification standard.
 To enter two entrants both athletes had to have met the minimum standard (4:25.0) in the qualifying period (January 1, 2010 to September 14, 2011).

 Schedule

 Results

 All times shown are in seconds.